shovington/Tracking_camera/README.md

 ### tracking_cam_plugin node

 This is the only node in the package.
-It receives callback from the UI and call the corresponding function in subclasses.
+It is a rqt plugin.
+You can control the gimbal manually using the UI sliders.
+It also subscribes to darknet and controls the gimbal to track faces when it is put in auto mode.

 ##### Subscribed Topics